shrnashrmn1202/Concrete-Cracks-Classification-with-CNN/README.md

 ## Identifying Cracks on Concrete with Image Classification using Convolutional Neural Network

 A Convolutional Neural Network model is created to identify cracks on concrete with high accuracy.
-The problem is modelled as a binary classification problem: no cracks (negative) and cracks (positive).
+The problem is modelled as a binary classification problem: image with no cracks (negative) and image with cracks (positive).
 The model is trained with a dataset of 40000 images (20000 images of concrete in good condition and 20000 images of concrete with cracks).

 #The link to the dataset: https://data.mendeley.com/datasets/5y9wdsg2zt/2